dafny-lang/libraries/src/dafny/DafnyCore.md

 In either case, the relevant directory to point the `--library` option to is named `dafny`, either at the top of the zip file or at `libraries/src/dafny` in the clone, or to the `DafnyCore.dfy` file in that directory.

 Some functionality is implemented using native target language capabilities (e.g. FileIO).
-In these cases, a compiled program must also includ the relevant target language files that are included in this Dafny Core distribution.
+In these cases, a compiled program must also include the relevant target language files that are included in this Dafny Core distribution.
+See the FileIO examples and documentation for an instance of this requirement.

 The procedure for using library code directly with VSCode is not yet settled.
 For now make a copy of the library in your system and  'include' the `DafnyCore.dfy` file.